yunbum/yunbum.github.io/_posts/2021-04-02-back-to-basics.md

 ![post7-alexa-steps](./assets/img/posts/20210402/post7-alexa-steps.png)
 <small>Although it seems quite complex, the process for AI to understand us can be boiled down to simple math operations</small>

-Of course Amazon's Alexa neural networks have undergone quite a lot of training to get to the level where they are, the beauty is that once trained, to perform their magic they just need a few mathematical operations.

-As said before, I will continue to write about the basics of neural networks, the next article in the series will dive a bit deeper into the math behind a basic neural network.